Amazon EFS quotas and limits - Amazon Elastic File System

 Amazon EFS quotas that you can increase

 Service Quotas is an AWS service that helps you manage your quotas, or limits, from one location.
-You can view all Amazon EFS limit values in the Service Quotas console.
-You can also request a quota increase for the number of EFS file systems in an AWS Region using the Service Quotas console.
+In the Service Quotas console, you can view Amazon EFS limit values and request a quota increase for the number of EFS file systems in an AWS Region and the read IOPS for frequently accessed data.

-You can also request an increase in Amazon EFS quotas by contacting AWS Support.
+You can also request an increase for the following Amazon EFS quotas by contacting AWS Support.
 To learn more, see Requesting a quota increase.
 The Amazon EFS service team reviews each request individually.

 Resource Default quota